daher928/car_display_system_Part2/README.md

           (A) The emulation phase: using Arduino as the source and data transmitter.
           (B) When *A* works, we plug in a real moving vehicle.

-* Cloud storage for test results and possible aggregations (Statistics)
+* Cloud storage for test results and possible aggregations (Using Firebase Database and Functions)

 * Log-in and User registeration ability.
+(Using Firebase Authentication)

 * UI improvements